openforis/sepal-doc/docs/source/index.rst

 Funders
 -------

+.. rst-class:: text-center

     SEPAL is a project of the Forestry Department of the United Nations Food and Agriculture Organization (FAO) funded by the Government of Norway.

 .. logos:: funders